Nexusoft/nw-modules-documentation/developer-guide/app-modules/README.md

 ## `wrapInPanel` option

 By default, module's `webview` will take up the whole area between the header and the navigation bar of your wallet (see image below).
 If you want to wrap your module UI in a `Panel` component, you'll have to render the `Panel` component in your module code yourself.
-This way you'll have a greater control on your UI, you can display a custom title on your `Panel`, add some buttons to right side of the `Panel`'s header, or customize it however you like.
+This way you'll have a greater control on your UI, you can display a custom title on your `Panel`, add some buttons to right side of the `Panel`'s header, or don't use `Panel` at all and customize it however you like.

 ![webview's area by default](./webview.JPG)
 *webview's area by default*